Home

 Is life consciousness?
 Is it the physical processes of body and brain?
 Is it the "me" we think of as ourselves?

 Like everything else in Wicca, it's impossible to state The Wiccan Viewpoint.
-Every witch has her own.
+Every Witch has her own.

 Do Witches Reincarnate?